George Riddoch: Other interests

 He was a member of the Royal Geographical Society of South Australia, and served a term as vice-president.

 He was a keen horseman, for a time owning several racehorses, and was a member of the local Hunt Club.

 Family

 Riddoch married Ann Eliza Wilson (ca.1841 – 3 March 1914) on 26 August 1873.
-She was a daughter of the (Anglican) Rev. James Yalverton Wilson, of Portland, Victoria.
+She was a daughter of the (Anglican) Rev. James Yelverton Wilson, of Portland, Victoria.

 Their only daughter Adelaide Mary Riddoch (28 May 1874 – 3 January 1904) married (military) Captain George Frederick Napier on 15 March 1898.
 George and Ann retired to "Corega", Mitcham; the Napiers took over "Koorine".